Cutting spinach

 Spinach has kinda been the star of the harvest for the last couple of weeks.
 After a “normal” summer—hot and dry for the last three years—it’s usually not around at this time of year due to poor germination.
-This season, with cloudy, cooler days and all the rain, spinach is in abundance: glossy, deep green, luscious, full of flavor.
+This season, with cloudy, cooler days and all the rain, spinach is in abundance: glossy, deep green, succulent, full of flavor.
 Libby and Lynn chop away, cutting an inch or two up the stems.
 This technique takes out the small new growth leaves, but it’s fast and efficient, and the plants still grow back for a second harvest.
 The alternate picking-single-leaves approach is more laid back, great for leisurely field chats—this harvest, we opted for quick…

 Nothing like teamwork: head down, knife in hand, side by side…